MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-validate-graph.md

     Details:

-    [-] In standalone mode, some tests should not be considered fully indicative of connectivity or readiness the Azure Stack Stamp requires prior to Data Center Integration.
+    [-] In standalone mode, some tests should not be considered fully indicative of connectivity or readiness the Azure Stack Hub Stamp requires prior to Datacenter Integration.

     Additional help URL: https://aka.ms/AzsGraphIntegration